-If you have a Nest Thermostat you may have heard about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If you have a Nest Thermostat you may have heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.

-For complete instructions, visit Nest Support page.
+For more detailed instructions, go to their Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not correctly charging the battery, or going down completely.
-Nest suggests recharging and restarting your thermostat to resolve the glitch and get it up and going again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not correctly charging the battery, or going down completely.
+Nest recommends recharging and restarting your thermostat to fix the glitch and get it up and running again.

 - the thermostat not working in the Nest’s mobile app and disconnected from the Wi-Fi

 - the thermostat alerts you that the battery is low and it needs to shut down

 - the thermostat’s animations are slower than usual

 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding HVAC system(s)